 So, how do we, as women, learn how to choose the JOY that comes from trusting God no matter what life brings to us or to those we love?

 About the time God began to challenge me with the possibility that it was time to step down from Children’s Ministry, He also brought Psalm 16 across my radar.
-David also wrote this prayer, acknowledging his faith and trust in God.
+David also wrote this prayer, just as he did Psalm 19, acknowledging his faith and trust in God.
 I was familiar with the end of this Psalm, but had never really looked at the whole chapter…let’s read it together…

 Joy Described-PSALM 16, ESV